deNBI/unix-course/README.md

 # Ctrl+c
 </code></pre></details>

-### 06 - Inspecting and killing a running program
+### 06 - Inspecting and terminating a running program

+The pi approximation will probably run for about an hour but we would like to terminate it earlier.

+<u>Tasks:</u>

 1. List your own running programs.
 (1 command)
-2. Use the process ID (PID) of the still running pi calculation to kill it.
+2. Use the process ID (PID) of the still running pi calculation to terminate it.
 The PID is in the first column of the program list.
 (1 command)
 3. Verify that the pi calculation has stopped.
 (1 command or action)
 4. Check the file size of the results file that the pi calculation has generated.
 (1 command)
 5. Check the free disk space available.
 (1 command)